benjaminginja/Grocery-store-sales_performance_Dashboard_Analysis/README.md

 * Better sales team efficiency, and
 * A broader product-market fit.

-This project demonstrates the power of **data visualization and analysis** in uncovering insights that drive business growth.

 ## ⚙️ Tools Used

 * **Microsoft Excel** – Data processing, analysis, and dashboard creation.